Tax treatment of Canadian dividend paying stocks

-You write about Dividend Reinvestment Plans (DRIPs) often.
+“You write about Dividend Reinvestment Plans (DRIPs) often.
 I wonder if you would discuss the beneficial tax treatment of dividends and DRIPs.
-I’m not sure everyone understands the tax issues or implications.
+I’m not sure everyone understands the tax benefits or implications!”

-Thanks for your comments and questions.
-Let’s get to my answers.
+Thanks for your comments and suggestions.

-You might already know by now, I’m a hybrid investor.
-I own many Canadian dividend paying stocks for cash flow/income and I own a few ETFs for long-term growth.
+Approach #2 – I own a few low-cost ETFs to diversify my porfolio beyond Canadian borders and those individual stocks – mostly for growth.
 Most of the index investing I do is inside my RRSP account with U.S.-listed ETFs.

 I figure that’s enough.

-- 5-7 Canadian banks
+- 5+ Canadian banks

-- 3 life insurance companies
+- A few life insurance companies

 - A few pipeline companies